Affiliate links on Android Authority may earn us a commission. Learn more.

 We use our Android phones so often, it’s easy to forget how many files we download to them.
 From images to PDF files, many of our downloads are of only temporary usefulness.
 Your device can use up its storage capacity before you realize it.

 You need to know how to delete downloaded files on an Android device before your phone’s performance starts to suffer, or you literally have no place to put anything else.
 We’ve put together a clear set of instructions to guide you through this process, so you can get back to downloading even more stuff.

 To delete downloaded files on an Android device, download and install the Files by Google app and open it.
 On the Browse tab, tap on Downloads.
-Tap on the three-dot icon next to a file to be deleted and then tap on the Move to Trash option.
-Then tap on the menu icon in the top left of the Browse tab and select Trash.
+Tap on the three-dot icon next to a file to be deleted, then tap on the Move to Trash option.
+Tap the menu icon in the top left of the Browse tab and select Trash.
 Tap on Delete and then confirm the deletion when prompted.

 JUMP TO KEY SECTIONS